Second Edition: Expanded and Updated

 Set up a centralized logging platformFirst quarter

-Logs are the most precious assets to monitor the environment and to investigate a suspicious activity or a security breach.
-A centralized log platform enables to make the most out of the analytics capabilities and provides a view across all themes (applications, network, users, etc.)
+Logs are a valuable asset for getting signals from your production environment and for investigating suspicious activity or a security breach.
+A centralized log platform helps you to make the most out of the analytics potential held in your logs and provides a view across all themes (applications, network, users, etc.)

 Update or build the list of applicationsFirst month

-Update or build the list of third-party providersFirst month
+Update or build the list of third-party providersLater

 You will need to know every company or individual that has direct or indirect access to the company’s systems or sensitive data.
 List or update the list of third-party providers and the contracts data.
 One critical piece of information is the date of contract renewal or termination and the data they have access to.
 You will also need to know how the provider’s teams access the systems and which rights are assigned to them.